open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 Copy the following workflow into the Bonsai workflow editor by hovering over workflow image and clicking on the clipboard icon that appears.
-Open Bonsai and paste this workflow by clicking the Bonsai workflow editor pane and hitting
+Open Bonsai and paste this workflow by clicking the Bonsai workflow editor pane and pressing
 <kbd>Ctrl+V</kbd>.

 ::: workflow
 ![SVG of load tester workflow](../../workflows/tutorials/tune-readsize/tune-readsize.bonsai)
 :::

+<-- why not use the actual experimental hardware instead of the load tester? -->

 ### Hardware Configuration
 The top-row configuration chain includes a